0abdullahbhutto0/taskforge-scd/README.md

    ```

 4. **Environment Configuration:**
-   Create a local configuration copy and enter your local database credentials into the newly formed `.env` file.
+   Create a local configuration copy and enter your local database and Stripe API credentials into the newly formed `.env` file.
    ```bash
    cp .env.example .env
    ```